amethyst-php/relation-schema/README.md

 So having something like this: `filter: "status eq 'paid'"`.
 You can also use auto joins here, so for e.g. a query like: only the invoice that contains `Maintenance` in the name, will result in `filter: "status eq 'paid' and items.name ct 'Maintenance'"`.

+Limitation: You cannot insert in the filter the same relation you're currently defining
 ### ManyToMany and BelongsToMany
 Not yet implemented.